What's Brewing?

 Birds of a Feather- Belgian Wit- Plum, Vanilla and spices

-We brewed this beer a couple times on the Grainfather and got the opportunity to do this on a much bigger scale with Hysteria Brewing.
+Our first collaboration beer with a commercial brewery!
+We brewed this beer a couple times on the Grainfather G30 system and got the opportunity to do this on a much bigger scale with Hysteria Brewing.
 The beer turned out fantastic every time and is the perfect crushable beer for a hot summer day.
 Birds of a Feather has plum, vanilla and a lot of different spices that all work together to give this beer a nice flavor without any particular flavor stealing the show.

 Monster Mash- Brown Ale- Pumpkin